Today’s topic: EMOTIONS, and how to “hack” your own – so you can consistently feel really good.

 Any type of massage can also help boost endorphins.
-Getting a loved one to massage you, getting a professional massage, or just using a massage gun on yourself can all work.
+Getting a loved one to massage you, getting a professional massage, or just using a massage gun on yourself can all release endorphins.
+So can sex.

-Finally, though it won’t do as much as the above interventions, taking a few deep breaths (rhythmically and slowly) will raise your endorphin levels.
-While it may not be the most powerful method, it can be done at any time, which makes it pretty useful.
+Finally, though I suspect it won’t do as much as the above interventions, taking a few deep breaths (rhythmically and slowly) will raise your endorphin levels.
+While I suspect may not be the most powerful method, it can be done at any time, which makes it pretty useful.

-This category of neurotransmitters, which lumps together dopamine, epinephrine, and nor-epinephrine, has to do with excitement, intense pleasure, drive, and winning.
+This category of neurotransmitters, which lumps together dopamine, epinephrine, and norepinephrine, has to do with drive, excitement, anticipated intense pleasure, and seeking more.

 Medically, if necessary, catecholamines can be boosted by certain drugs such as Wellbutrin.